ZandBraxton/100-days-of-code/log.md

 **Thoughts:** Since I've done CS50 before I had experience with CSS, but I was still able to learn new things and found the tutorials to be quite informative.

+### Day 3: June 17, 2021

+**Today's Progress**: Continued freecodecamps lessons.
+Finished applied visual design lessons, applied accessibility, and responsive web design principles.

+**Thoughts:** Most of the features I learned today with CSS were completely new to me, and greatly opened my eyes on how in depth the style can be.
+The accessbility knowledge was cool as well, as it was something I had never put much thought into before.